pedro-profile/pedro-profile/README.md

-# Pedro Carvalho
+# Pedro

 ### Hi 👋

-I am Pedro Carvalho, a **Technician** from Portugal.
+I am Pedro, a **Technician** from Portugal.
 With a background in Customer and IT Support.
 I'm very enthusiastic towards technology.
 Seeking a position in a company that will allow me to improve my skills, in a learning and challenging environment.
 To see my profile in detail, I recommend to look at my LinkedIn profile.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/SolutionsArray/)